ArmarikYT/ArmarikYT/README.md

 - 👋 Hi, I’m @ArmarikYT
 - 👀 I’m interested in programing and programing languages
-- 🌱 I’m currently learning Swift and Python
+- 🌱 I’m currently learning Swift, Python and Batch
 - 📫 You can reach me on email armarik_yt@proton.me

 <!---